Business Legalities

 §

 Some wording hints: "I render professional services." translates "Ich bin ein Freiberufler. [for men]" "Ich bin eine Freiberuflerin." [for women] or "Ich übe einen freien Beruf aus."
+Don't worry whatsoever if you mix them up or use the wrong version.
+This hint is strictly German legalese!
+Best when communicating to tax and/or trade office, you use the right wording to avoid confusion.

 "I'm a tradesman." translates "Ich bin ein Gewerbetreibender. [for men]" "Ich bin eine Gewerbetreibende. [for women]" or "Ich übe ein Gewerbe aus."